dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

     TargetPoint GetPoint(IPointer pointer, int point);
 }
 ```

+**FUTURE IMPROVEMENT:** This interface could be expanded to provide rotation of the target itself as well, representing
+a full `Transform` structure for the space.
+At this time, this was not deemed necessary for inclusion, but should be a
+trivial extension to add in the future.

 **INFORMATIVE TEXT**: Furthermore, it is our eventual goal to be able to support considering VR hands as pointer devices
 through raycasting.
 Such a future proposal will involve a way to create a child target within the bounds of this target